 Getting to the Snowy Mountains is easy!
 The region is equidistant from Sydney and Melbourne, and easily accessed by road, air and coach.
 Base yourself in Jindabyne and take advantage of the regular coach services between the town and the snow fields.

-Snow thrills can work up quite an appetite and grand mountain vistas create the perfect backdrop for a fireside meal.
+Snow thrills can help you work up quite an appetite and grand mountain vistas create the perfect backdrop for a fireside meal.
 Visit local wineries in Tumbarumba, one of the State's most exciting new wine regions, and sip on high quality chardonnay and pinot noir.

 - Cooma Area The largest town in the Snowy Mountains is also the gateway to the State's alpine area.